synapsec-ai/soundsright-subnet/validating/running_validator.md

 #### 6.6 Scores by Competition

-This endpoint offers insight into the previous day's miner scores for each competition.
+This endpoint offers insight into the previous miner scores for each competition.
 It can be queried with:
 ```
 curl http://127.0.0.1:6000/healthcheck/competition_scores | jq
 ```

 #### 6.7 Overall Scores

-This endpoint offers insight into the previous day's overall miner scores.
+This endpoint offers insight into the previous overall miner scores.
 It can be queried with:
 ```
 curl http://127.0.0.1:6000/healthcheck/scores | jq
 ```